ndw/icalevents/README.md

 See https://github.com/irgangla/icalevents

-This fork includes fixes to make sure that each occurrence of a repeating event has the correct start and end time, even when the repeating event crosses over a daylight saving time boundary.
+This fork includes several fixes:

+* Make sure that attendee and organizer are universally present
+* Fix mangling of timezone, see https://github.com/irgangla/icalevents/issues/12#issuecomment-456121570
+* Keep track of all the timezones defined in the file; attempt to map events to the right timezone
+* Ignore dates listed as exceptions (i.e., handle EXDATE)
+* Recompute start time of recurring events in the current timezone (prevent recurring events from being off by an hour if the recurrence crosses a daylight saving time boundary)

+2 May 2019: the upstream repo seems to have taken a different approach to dealing with repeating all-day events where the timezone isn’t present.
+I haven’t tested the results extensively.